-The ESSA requires SEAs to involve parents and other stakeholders in the development of their plans for implementing federal law.
-The Department's plan will be submitted by September 2017 to the US ED.
+The ESSA requires State Educational Agencies (SEAs) to involve parents and other stakeholders in the development of their plans for implementing federal law.
+The Department's plan was approved in January 2018 by the U.S. Department of Education.

 The ESSA allows SEAs to use the funds they reserve for the administration of Title I, Part A programs to meet their parent and family engagement responsibilities.